How to Rock Your First TEFL Conference Presentation

 Since it was my first time presenting at a TEFL conference, I spent half of the sessions taking notes on the methodology that my colleagues were presenting and the other half focusing on the presentation strategies themselves.
 At the end of two days, I had picked up the following presentation tips:

 1. Show teachers how your talk fills a need they have.

-Teachers already have a whole encyclopedia of methodology, classroom management strategies and activities in their heads.
+Teachers already have a whole encyclopaedia of methodology, classroom management strategies and activities in their heads.
 Make your presentation pop by identifying a problem or challenge they have and then showing how you can help them solve it!

 One of the talks I found most intriguing at our TEFL conference was about combining IELTS and TOEFL exam prep classes into one.
 That talk solved a specific problem – low exam class enrollment – with a creative solution.
 So whether it’s something as specific as activities to target specific pronunciation problems of the local learner, or as general as proposing alternatives to textbook listening activities, make sure to articulate a classroom challenge and show off how you can help teachers manage it!

 2. Give teachers time to talk to each other.

 Not only does this infuse your talk with energy, but you also get to tap into the vast knowledge and experiences of your colleagues.
 This is hugely beneficial if you’re teaching outside your home country.
 Local teachers and other international teachers have a different cultural filter, and their perspectives will be invaluable.
 You can also wander around the room while they’re talking to each other, picking up extra tips for yourself and listening for advice that might be worth sharing with the whole group – audiences will love that you’re listening to them as well!